Your 10-minute tour

 It's the lime circle at the bottom-center of every screen, or the "Scan a product" button in the lime card.
 First time, your phone will ask for camera permission — say yes.

-3. Hold the barcode in the frame
+3. Aim at the barcode

 4. Watch the green flash